José "Pepe" Mujica

 Jose Mujica, Wikiquote

-Alan: If I were the United States Secretary of Education, I would mandate that in order to graduate school, every student would need to pass a course in Latin American History.
-If I had my way, I would call the course, The Jose "Pepe" Mujica Latin American History Course.
+Alan: If I were the United States Secretary of Education, I would mandate that - to graduate school - every student must pass a course in Latin American History.

-This video may be an AI construct.
+The video link is almost certainly an AI construct.

 No comments: